1. Troubleshooting guide

 Missing fields in data sources

-If the data source is missing some recently added fields (columns), you can add them by editing the data source, then in the lower left, clicking REFRESH FIELDS.
-Learn more
+If the data source is missing some recently added fields (columns), try refreshing data source fields.

-Is your Google Sheets data source missing rows or column?
+Is your Google Sheets data source missing rows or columns?

 If the rows (data) or columns (fields) of your Sheets data source are still not appearing after refreshing the fields as described above, make sure the data source connection includes the proper range and options.
 You must be the owner of the data source to do this.